mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 ![alt text](images/10.png)

 Once you have created the function in the AWS console, deploy it.
-At MK Decision you will typically deploy using the terminal command ```pnpm package && deploy```; however, setting up your stack to deploy to Lambda automatically with these commands is beyond the scope of this tutorial.
+At MK Decision you will typically deploy using the terminal command ```$ pnpm package && deploy```; however, setting up your stack to deploy to Lambda automatically with these commands is beyond the scope of this tutorial.

 ## Testing the Function